 This recipe is kid-approved to be just like the real thing.
 And we all know kids don't hold back if they don't like something.

 This cheesecake always gets two enthusiastic thumbs up!
+Just as much as a Cheesecake Factory vegan cheesecake.

 What's in it?